quantum-engineering-polito/CourseNotes/content/Quantum Photonics/01_Group A/Group A.md

 ### Electric displacement field ($\vec{D}$)

-In a dielectric material, the dipoles tend to align themselves opposite to the direction of the electric field.
-This alignment results in an overall polarization of the material, which indeed contributes to the **electric displacement field** a vector field that represents the electric flux density, take into account the electromagnetic effects of polarization and that of an external electric field, combining the two in an auxiliary field.
+The electric displacement field $\vec{D}$  has two components:
+- $\epsilon_{0}\vec{\mathcal{E}}$ is the component that takes into account the electric field in vacuum.

-the $\vec{P}$ in the formula is the (macroscopic) density of the permanent and induced electric dipole moments in the material also called **electric polarization**.
-It is defined as the **electric moment per unit volume**.
-It arises due to the alignment or redistribution of bound charges within the material (creation of electric dipoles) in response to an external electric field.
+- $\vec{P}$ is the polarization vector and represents the tendency of dipoles in a material to align, in the case of permanent dipoles, or to be temporarily created, in the case of induced dipoles, by means of an external electric field. $\vec{P}$ is defined as the **electric moment per unit volume**.
 The polarization term contributes to the electric displacement field by introducing an additional displacement of charge within the material.

 ### Magnetic field intensity ($\vec{H}$)